 Where this is the case, the CMA suggests businesses should offer a pro-rata price reduction to reflect the services it hasn’t provided.

-My wedding has been affected by new local lockdown restrictions
+My wedding has been affected by regional restrictions

 How the CMA’s guidance works with wedding insurance